Dragon8029/100-days-of-code/Attempt4.md

 *July 15, 2018*

 Managed to debug "Asteroids" game, one letter was missing, so frustrating.
 Carried on and now have added lives, and levels to the game.

+---

+##A4D3:
+*July 17, 2018*

+Finished up working on the "Asteroids in JavaScript" game tutorial.
+It was fun to build and really enjoyed utilizing JavaScript this way.
+It helps to understand some of the concepts I have been learning.